Al Bidda: The 1841 bombardment

+The 1843 destruction/ruin of Al Bidda (The first destruction/ruin of Doha)

+In 1843, Isa bin Tarif arrived to Al Bidda, protected by the East Indian company ships, and raising the Al Sulaimi flag.
+The British ships demanded the evacuation of Al Bidda and threatened its destruction if not evacuated.
+Sheikh Slamen Al-Suwaidi complied to avoid a further bombardment.
+Isa bin Tarif entered the fort of Sheikh Salmen Al-Suwaidi and took it as refuge.
+The homes belonging to Al-Suwaidi tribe were taken by Al Bin Ali, who came with Isa bin Tarif.

+Isa bin Tarif rebelled against the House of Khalifa, leading to his death during the battle of Umm Suwaya in 1847.
+Following his death, Al Bidda was demolished by the sheikh of Bahrain and the Al Bin Ali were ordered back to Bahrain and ordered to return the fort and homes to Al-Suwaidi tribe.
+The doors, windows, and roofs were taken from the homes.
+This event was subsequently called the destruction/ruin of Al Bidda.

+In 1848, Sheikh Mohammed bin Thani requested from Sheikh Nasser bin Salemen (Son of Sheikh Salmen bin Nasser) to settle in Al Bidda, which was granted and welcomed.
+During the following years, Sheikh Nasser Al-Suwaidi invited various tribes and families.
+The population of Al Bidda - Doha reached 6,000.

+The 1852 blockade and the Qatari-Bahraini War

-In 1847, Al Bidda was demolished by the sheikh of Bahrain and its inhabitants were moved to Bahrain.
-The sheikh also placed an economic blockade over the town in 1852.
+The sheikh of Bahrain placed an economic blockade over the town in 1852.
 In 1867, a large number of ships and troops were sent from Bahrain to punish the people of Al Wakrah and Al Bidda.
 Abu Dhabi joined on Bahrain's behalf due to the conception that Al Wakrah served as a refuge for fugitives from Oman.
 Later that year, the combined forces sacked the two Qatari cities with 2,000 men in what would come to be known as the Qatari–Bahraini War.
 A British record later stated "that the towns of Doha and Wakrah were, at the end of 1867 temporarily blotted out of existence, the houses being dismantled and the inhabitants deported".